Mediterranean Rug | Video Tutorial

 The base of this rug follows the same principle as any perfect round rug: a progressive sequence of increases that keeps the weave circular and balanced.

-Note: The Mediterranean Rug is knitted in double crochet.
-If you'd like to see the pattern for a double crochet rug or knit a rug in any other size, read the article How to Knit a Perfect Round Rag Rug.
+Note: The Mediterranean Rug is crocheted in double crochet.
+If you'd like to see a pattern for a rug in single crochet or crochet a rug in any other size, please read the article "How to Crochet a Perfect Round Rag Rug."

 Step by step

-🔸 Closing laps
+🔸 Closing of laps

 - Round 3: 1 double crochet, 1 increase → repeat (36 stitches).